Maricopa County Boards and Commissions > Ryan White Part A Planning Council

 MEETINGS: The agenda for each meeting will be available at least 24 hours in advance of the meeting at Public Health, 4041 North Central Avenue, 14th Floor Lobby, Phoenix.
 Meeting locations vary depending on space availability.
-Please call Planning Council Support at (602) 506-6321 for the location.
-The full Planning Council meets once each month on the second Thursday of each month from 5:00 pm to 6:30 pm.
+Please call Planning Council Support at: (602) 506-6321 for the location.
+The full Planning Council meets on the second Thursday of each month from 5:00 pm to 6:30 pm.

 MEETING NOTICE DISCLOSURE STATEMENT: Link to Disclosure Statement

 LIAISON: Claire Tyrpak, Program Coordinator, Employee Benefits and Health, (602) 506-6321

 FORMATION AUTHORITY: Part A of the Ryan White Comprehensive AIDS Resources Emergency (CARE) Act as amended and bylaws approved by the Board of Supervisors on March 1, 2006 and amended on January 12, 2010.

 COMPOSITION: Article III.
 Membership, Section 1: Council membership shall include representation as mandated by the Ryan White HIV/AIDS Treatment Modernization Act, Council members are appointed by the Maricopa County Board of Supervisors which receives and considers recommendations made by the Membership Committee and endorsed by the Council to identify suitable candidates for Council membership.
-The Planning Council shall consists of a maximum of 45 persons residing throughout the EMA.
+The Planning Council shall consist of a maximum of 45 persons residing throughout the EMA.
 The Membership Committee of the Council shall identify representatives from each of the following mandated representation categories as candidates for Council membership:

 a.
 Health care providers, including federally qualified health centers;